dotnet/docs/docs/azure/intro.md

 ## Using the Azure SDK for .NET

-If you're using the Azure SDK for .NET to consume or manage your Azure resources, please note the following:
+If you're using the Azure SDK for .NET to access or manage your Azure resources, please note the following:

 * **Authentication**: Many libraries in the SDK use a common authentication infrastructure, while some libraries use authentication mechanisms specific to the service they're consuming.
 For more information, see [Authentication with the Azure SDK for .NET](authentication.md).
 * **Logging**: If supported, the client libraries include the ability to log client library operations.
 For more information, see [Logging with the Azure SDK for .NET](logging.md).